 It’s possible (but very hard) to move hit testing off the main thread or to do hit testing against an older version of the layout tree, or to come up with some other technological fix.
 Thus it’s not impossible to move style and layout off the main thread “optimistically”, but it is challenging.
 That said, browser developers are always looking for ways to make things faster, and I expect that at some point in the future style and layout will be moved to their own thread.
 Maybe you’ll be the one to do it?

 Browser rendering pipelines are strongly influenced by graphics and games.
 Many high-performance games are driven by event loops, update a scene graph on each event, convert the scene graph into a display list, and then convert the display list into pixels.
 But in a game, the programmer knows in advance what scene graphs will be provided, and can tune the graphics pipeline for those graphs.
 Games can upload hyper-optimized code and pre-rendered data to the CPU and GPU memory when they start.
 Browsers, on the other hand, need to handle arbitrary web pages, and can’t spend much time optimizing anything.
-This makes for a very different set of tradeoffs, and is why browsers often feel less fancy and smooth than games.
+This makes for a very different set of trade-offs, and is why browsers often feel less fancy and smooth than games.

 commit

-threads.Additionally, you’ve seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser thread, or how forced style and layout makes it hard to fully isolate the rendering pipeline from JavaScript.
+, which synchronizes the two threads.Additionally, you’ve seen how hard it is to move tasks between the two threads, such as the challenges involved in scrolling on the browser thread, or how forced style and layout makes it hard to fully isolate the rendering pipeline from JavaScript.

 The complete set of functions, classes, and methods in our browser should now look something like this: